berlysd/Elk_Stack_Proj/README.md

 - Update the host file to include the IPÕs of the machines you are configuring.
 - Run the playbook, and navigate to http://{Elk VM IP}.5601/ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
 - Playbooks are in filebeat.yml and metricbeat.yml
 - Files copied to /etc/filebeat/filebeat/yml and /etc/metricbeat/metricbeat.yml